cassiebuhler/cassiebuhler.github.io/_pages/research.md

 </style>

 I work at the intersection of optimization, machine learning, and conservation.
+My research uses mixed-integer and derivative-free optimization to tackle environmental problems, specifically for conservation and natural resource management decisions.

 ## Publications